wiloon/blog/content/post/archive-2/2018-07-25-huawei-p8-root.md

 Download: https://www.androidfilehost.com/?fid=529152257862681510

-- rename the .img to "TWRP&#8221; (TWRP.img) and flash it with ADB.
+- rename the .img to "TWRP" (TWRP.img) and flash it with ADB.

 - first store the TWRlP.img in C:\Program Files (x86)\Minimal ADB and Fastboot, after open the Program (Phone must be connected with USB to PC)